JessicaMoreschi/Spit-it-Out/README.md

 "Spit It Out" is phrase used to incentive to say what you are really thinking (in italian can be translated as “sputa il rospo”, “sputalo fuori”).

-Spit It Out is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “words traces”.
-Step by step, the site will ask some questions to the user (useful to determine color and thickness of the trace) in order to generate a “river of words”.
+It's is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “words traces”.
+Step by step, the site will ask some questions to the user in order to generate a “river of words”.
 The final result it’s an artwork in which all the bad and good feelings dance together.

 The aim of the project is giving voice to deep feelings, whatever they are.
-Together will create an amazing and unpredictable artwork that will be shaped by the interaction of each user.
+Together users will create an amazing and unpredictable artwork that will be shaped by the interaction of each other.

-The entire experience is designed to work on computer and the microphone, as we'll see, it's the most important and useful device .
+The entire experience is designed to work on computer and the mic is required.

 ## Design Challenges